Springe direkt zu Inhalt

 First session: Wednesday, 16.10.2024

 The course is part of the International Max-Planck-Research School (IMPRS) curriculum and invites Master’s students from all three Berlin universities.
 It will be taught in English.
-If you are not enrolled in the MA Program “Science, Technology and Medicine in the Ancient World, please apply with a short motivational email to Megan Briers mrbriers@mpiwg-berlin.mpg.de by October 4, 2024.
+Please apply with a short motivational email to Megan Briers mrbriers@mpiwg-berlin.mpg.de by October 4, 2024.

 Introduction to History of Ancient Science - Methods and Topics (2 SWS per week)